etheleon/newbler/README.md

 # NEWBLER Manipulation for Gene Centric Analyses

-The scripts and classes are tested using python 3.5, Requires NEWBLER2.9 installed on system.
+The scripts and classes are tested using Anaconda installation of python 3.5, Requires NEWBLER2.9 installed on system.

 ## Project Folder structure